By Jennifer Bentzel/IMA World Health

 IMA is committed to saving the lives of children who are diagnosed with Burkitt’s Lymphoma, and we need the continued support of caring people all over the world.

 Thank you, in advance, for your generous donation.
-To give today, click on the “DONATE” tab at the top of this post.
+To give today, click here.

 Founded in 1960, IMA World Health is a global, faith-based nonprofit that works with communities to overcome their public health challenges.